 Elo rating - To capture a general notion of persuasiveness, we evaluate aggregate win rates for each debater across a population of co-debaters.
 We parameterise win rates by a latent skill, using the Elo ranking metric (Elo, 1978).
-We calculate ratings by minimising error between predicted and observed win rates (see Appendix D.5).
+We calculate ratings by minimising predicted win rate error (see Appendix D.5).
 Aggregate rating is defined as the latent skill for a debater independent of assignment.
-Given two debaters, D_1 and
+Given two debaters, D_1 and D_2 , and a judge J, we define each player's aggregate rating, E_1 and E_2 , as the solution to the equality: